nearkart-store/scrapers/README.md

-# Flipkart Web Scraper
+# Web Scraper

-This project is a Python-based web scraper that uses **Selenium** and **BeautifulSoup** to scrape product information from the Flipkart website.
+This project is a Python-based web scraper that uses **Selenium** and **BeautifulSoup** to scrape product information from the Ecommerce website.
 The scraper mimics browser activity and can bypass JavaScript-rendered content, making it suitable for websites that use dynamic content loading.

 ## Features